Bridging the Gap: Key Differences in Japanese and International Accounting

 Examining these three frameworks reveals how their underlying philosophies influence daily accounting and strategic decisions:

 - US GAAP applies to SEC registrants and is overseen by the Financial Accounting Standards Board.
+A small number of Japanese companies cross-listed in the United States continue to report under US GAAP.

 - IFRS is principle-based, allowing management more judgment, while US GAAP and J-GAAP are rule-based and more prescriptive.
+This distinction has practical implications for how teams document decisions and prepare for audits.

 - Selecting the appropriate standard early is critical for startups and lean teams to avoid expensive revisions as the organization grows.